pfsense/docs/source/backup/automatically-restore-during-install.rst

 Configuration from USB during Install
 -------------------------------------

-pfSense has, as part of the installation routine, a “Pre-Flight Install” or PFI.
+pfSense has, as part of the installation routine, a "Pre-Flight Install" or PFI.
 PFI will check for an existing configuration on a USB drive, and use it instead.
 When installing to the target disk, it will copy this configuration.

 -  First, make sure to have a config.xml backup from the old system
--  On a DOS/FAT formatted USB drive, make a directory called “conf”
+-  On a DOS/FAT formatted USB drive, make a directory called "conf"
 -  Copy a backup configuration file to the conf directory
 -  Rename the backup to config.xml